leif-mw/leif-mw/README.md

 👤 About me:
 ---
 Welcome to my profile!
-I'm an undergraduate Computer Science and Philosophy student at McGill University, but I'm originally from the United States!
+I'm an undergraduate Computer Science and Philosophy student at McGill University, originally from New York!
 In my spare time, I enjoy researching esoteric philosophical/mathematical topics, writing, and playing fighting games.
-I speak English fluently, French semi-fluently, and I'm currently learning Japanese and German!
+I speak English fluently, French semi-fluently, and I'm currently learning Japanese and German.
+Don't be afraid to reach out if we share any common interests!

 📧 Contact:
 ---